natrajsk007/M2-Embedded_DCtoDC_Converter/README.md

 ## Challenges Faced and How Was It Overcame

-Having some installation issues in SimulIDE and tried to overcame by troubleshooting videos.
+* Having some installation issues in SimulIDE and tried to overcame by troubleshooting videos.

+## Project Title chosen
+First chosen an LED banner project with 8*8 display, having some issues in hex file and chosen a Digital Voltmeter, then taking research with this project.